Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 Instead, you should be providing them with training and skill development so they can be successful in their real estate career.
 After all, educated agents are a key part of a successful business.

-As mentioned above, you can use metrics to determine where your team needs training and support so that each individual can become a successful agent.
+As mentioned above, you can use metrics to determine where your team needs training and support so that each individual can become a successful real estate agent.

-Here are some areas where you should provide agents with continuous coaching and support:
+Here are some areas where you should provide agents with continuous coaching and support for a successful career:

 ✅ Onboarding and orientation

-New agents should be fully trained on your processes, tools, and operating procedures when they first start at your brokerage.
-Proper onboarding sets agents up for success.
+When starting at your brokerage, new agents should be fully trained on your processes, tools, and operating procedures.
+Proper onboarding and training programs set agents up for success.

-You can create guides and manuals for new agents that include company policies, marketing materials, and key contacts.
+You can create guides and manuals for new agents, including company policies, marketing materials, and key contacts.

 If you use transaction management software like Paperless Pipeline, part of your onboarding needs to include giving the agent the right access and permissions.